airpair/getting-started-with-event-data-and-keenio/post.md

 ## Visualize your events

-Let's head back to our Workbench so we can now see some of that event data in a pretty graphical representation.
+Let's head back to the Workbench so we can see some of that event data in a pretty graphical representation.
 In our first query, let's say we wanted to find out the number of ounces of coffee which was consumed.
 We'll select our `servingsOfCoffee` event collection, Analysis Type of `sum`, and Target Property of `numberOfOunces`.
 Click Run Query!

 ![servingsOfCoffee Query 1](https://raw.githubusercontent.com/markoshust/keen-getting-started/master/images/18.png)